comaps/website/content/support/how-can-i-know-what-that-line-or-area-is-on-the-map/index.md

   order: 40
 ---

-You can “long tap” on the line or area to get more detailed information about it.
-See “Long Tap” section to discover other features of the “long tap” functionality.
+You can “tap” on the line or area to get more detailed information about it.